ctrl+shift+p filters: :st2 :st3 :win :osx :linux

 • Execute that task and how syntax-highlighted output in Sublime Text's build output panel

-In order to find the directory from which to run Mise, the preference is: 1.
-The current open file's directory.
+In order to find the directory from which to run Mise for a command, the preference is: 1.
+The directory of the currently-open file.
 2. The first directory you have in the sidebar/project.
 3. Your $HOME directory.

 Installation